Icom IC-V82: Features

-Digital Module
+Digital module

-One of the most outstanding features of the IC-V82 is the ability to convert it into a digital device using the additional UT-118 module sold by Icom Inc. This module allowed the addition of advanced digital communication and encryption capabilities, including a trunking DMR protocol, digital voice communication and low-speed data in D-STAR format.
+An optional Icom UT-118 Digital Unit added D-STAR digital voice (DV) and low-speed data to the IC-V82.
+With the module installed the transceiver could operate in analog FM or D-STAR DV (emission type F7W).
+DV used the AMBE vocoder at 4.8 kbit/s (voice plus a slow-data channel) and supported callsign routing and callsign squelch, a 20-character transmit message, and position exchange when an external NMEA GPS receiver was connected to the data jack.
+The same UT-118 was offered for the UHF IC-U82 handheld and the IC-2200H 2 m mobile.

+The UT-118 did not provide encryption, trunking, or DMR.
+D-STAR voice encoding is compression, not encryption; callsigns travel in the clear in the DV header.

 History

 In June 2022, United Against Nuclear Iran, a U.S. advocacy organization, identified the Icom IC-V82 as being used by Hezbollah, a U.S. designated Foreign Terrorist Organization.
-It sent a letter to Icom outlining its concerns about the dual-use capability of the transceiver (analog+crypted-digital) and regarding Icom's business ties to Power Group (Icom's representatives in Lebanon) and Faza Gostrar, which claims to be the "Official ICOM representative in Iran".
+It sent a letter to Icom outlining its concerns about the dual-use capability of the transceiver (analog+encrypted-digital) and regarding Icom's business ties to Power Group (Icom's representatives in Lebanon) and Faza Gostrar, which claims to be the "Official ICOM representative in Iran".

 Many of the devices purchased by Hezbollah that later played a role in the 2024 Lebanon electronic device attacks, killing at least 25 people and wounding over 708, were reported as being IC-V82s.
-Icom opened an investigation into the case on September 19, 2024, while a sales executive at the company's U.S. subsidiary said the devices involved appeared to be counterfeit units.
+Icom opened an investigation into the case on 19 September 2024, while a sales executive at the company's U.S. subsidiary said the devices involved appeared to be counterfeit units.

 Counterfeit models and controversy

 After Icom discontinued the IC-V82 in 2014, counterfeit models emerged in China.
-In addition, another counterfeit model was sold to Hezbollah, and many of the devices used by this group, including pagers like the Gold Apollo AR924, were exploded on September 18, 2024.
+In addition, another counterfeit model was sold to Hezbollah, and many of the devices used by this group, including pagers like the Gold Apollo AR924, were exploded on 18 September 2024.

 Having ceased its production, Icom issued an advisory warning about counterfeit transceivers, including the IC-V82.
 In October 2018, the company issued a cease-and-desist order against a Chinese manufacturer suspected of producing counterfeit Icom products; it also noted that this was not the first time it had taken such steps.